-Can Tho – The capital of the Mekong Delta
+Visit Can Tho, the capital of the Mekong Delta

-With an estimated population of 1.5 million, Can Tho is the capital of the Mekong Delta.
-The city is located on the bank of the Hậu River, the bigger branch of Mekong, and is famous for its floating markets and canals traversing its rural area.
-It reflects the beauty of the Mekong Delta.
+With an estimated population of 1.5 million people, Can Tho is the capital of the Mekong Delta.
+The city is located on the bank of the Hau River, the bigger branch of Mekong, and is famous for its floating markets and canals traversing its rural area.
+Can Tho reflects the spirit of the inhabitants of the Mekong Delta.

 The highlight of the visit to Can Tho is Cai Rang Floating Market.
-The market opens early at dawn so visitors must spend the night in the city as there is not enough time to leave from Saigon and arrive on the same day before it closes.
+The market opens early at dawn so visitors must spend the night in the city as there is not enough time to leave from Ho Chi Minh and arrive on the same day before it closes.

-1-day tours to the Mekong Delta usually include a visit to Cai Be Floating Market, located between My Tho and Vinh Long, however, this market is smaller and not so impressive as Cai Rang.
+Mekong Delta tours advertised in the backpackers area of Ho Chi Minh usually include a visit to Cai Be Floating Market, located between My Tho and Vinh Long, however, this market is smaller and not so impressive as Cai Rang.
 Therefore, spending a night in Can Tho is absolutely justified.

 Upon arrival at Ninh Kieu port, you can approach the information desk of Can Tho Travel Service Center and inquire about tours.
 Tours are scheduled, as the company operates its own fleet, and are divided in different itineraries taking from 3 to 4 hours:

-– 3-hour tour to Cai Rang Floating Market + fruit garden, from 360,000 VND per boat
+– 3-hour tour to Cai Rang Floating Market + fruit gardens, from 360,000 VND per boat

 – 4-hour tour to Cai Rang Floating Market + river canals, from 550,000 VND per boat